Bellevue City Hall: Current city hall

 A groundbreaking ceremony for the new city hall was held on July 29, 2004, and construction began under the direction of contractor Lease Crutcher Lewis, who built the original city hall, the following month.
 During construction, inaccuracies and omissions in the design and problems with demolishing parts of the building led to delays and an over-run of $19.6 million, bringing the final budget to $121 million.
 The new city hall opened on February 21, 2006, and received praise for its use of wood panels and the concourse's terrazzo flooring.
 The city hall's lower two floors, including the concourse, service desks, and the city council chamber, are open to the public; the remaining five floors house offices for city services.
 The city hall was granted an American Institute of Architects Honor Award by the Seattle chapter, as well as an Environmental Protection Agency Energy Star award for energy efficiency.
 The landscaped plaza was also recognized by the Canadian Society of Landscape Architects with a National Merit Award in 2008.

 In 2013, Sound Transit finalized its route for the East Link light rail project, serving Seattle, Bellevue and Redmond.
-The light rail line, scheduled to open in 2023, will have a station in the northwest plaza, emerging from a tunnel under Bellevue Transit Center and continuing elevated across 112th Avenue NE to the east.
-The plaza will be extended to the station entrance, while a vacant part of the city hall complex is slated to be used for transit-oriented development.
+It included the selection of the City Hall Plaza for the site of a station to serve Bellevue Transit Center.
+The light rail line, later named the 2 Line, opened in April 2024 and emerges from a tunnel under the transit center and continues east onto an elevated guideway that crosses 112th Avenue Northeast.
+The station's entrance is at the northwest end of City Hall Plaza, which was rebuilt from 2017 to 2023 to prepare for the opening of the 2 Line.
+The plaza includes a bronze sculpture by Dan Corson and statues from Bellevue's sister city of Hualien, Taiwan.
+A vacant part of the city hall complex is slated to be used for transit-oriented development.

 In 2016, the Bellevue city council considered protecting the city hall's view of Mount Rainier, which would have been blocked under a proposed high-rise zoning plan for the East Main light rail station.
 The proposal, requested by city staffers, was intended to protect the view from public areas of the building, according to city spokespeople.
 The city council decided against a formal protection of the view, favoring increased development near transit.